htw-projekt-p2p-volltextsuche/p2p/docs/data-distribution-design.md

 # Data Distribution Design

-> How the inverted index should be distributed with the dht
+> How the inverted index should be distributed with the DHT

 ## Original Plan